 In sum, the SEC releases yesterday are more of a “small step” than “a giant leap”, which raise the question of what the next big foray of the SEC in the token space will be — and likely more immediately, what will become of Kik’s Wells Notice response and prospective litigation with the SEC.
 The latter will inevitably answer some of the factor-“dividing line” questions implicated by the releases and discussed above.

-One Reply to “Initial Impressions On The SEC’s Big “Digital Asset Framework” and Token No-Action Letter Releases”
+2 Replies to “Initial Impressions On The SEC’s Big “Digital Asset Framework” and Token No-Action Letter Releases”

 Comments are closed.